 The above description acts as a concise job summary for the HR generalist role as well.

 HR Generalist Job Responsibilities Example

 An human resource generalist has a set of responsibilities that touch every corner of the human resources field.
 While your organization may have different expectations, here are some general responsibilities that every HR generalist has to handle:

 - Use HR software to manage payroll and employee benefits, including bonuses, leaves, and conduct absences administration

 - Organize hard and soft copies of employee records

 - Process documentation and prepare reports relating to performance evaluations

-- Support employees when human resources issues arise with efficient problem-solving
+- Support employees with efficient problem-solving when any human resources issues arise

 - Communicate with public services when needed